 Oculus Rift: Touch controllers

-At long, long last the Oculus Touch controllers are in our hands.
-As mentioned previously, Rift hasn't felt complete until now.
-Just as Vive lets you 'touch' stuff and walk around in VR, Rift now lets you do the same thing.
+As mentioned previously, Rift didn't feel complete until the Touch controllers arrived.
+Just as Vive lets you "touch" stuff and walk around in VR, Rift's Touch controller let you do the same thing.

 The full range of buttons include a clickable thumb stick, a trigger for your forefinger and a touchpad button for the three remaining fingers.
 There's also a strap in case things get dicey in-game – after all, you don't want to break any screens.